metrixwang/metrixwang.github.io/_pages/Research.md

 ## WORKING PAPERS

-1. <a href="https://github.com/metrixwang/metrixwang.github.io/blob/02742c1973dfc88bd2480bf097e0ed8473b51858/files/IV_Regression_2024_new_WP.pdf">Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2024)</a>, <a href="https://github.com/metrixwang/metrixwang.github.io/blob/28bb7f9dea40b34c6e7d45d108c34f73ef18085d/files/US_Ascari.rar">Code</a>
+1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption, 2026 (with Carlos Velasco).
-2. Generalized Spectral Tests for Martingale Difference Hypotheses of Functional Time Series
+2. Generalized Spectral Tests for Martingale Difference Hypotheses of Functional Time Series, 2026 (with Ge Chongyang).
+3. Time Series Model estimation with correlation of distances, 2026 (with Carlos Velasco).
-3. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019).
+4. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions, 2019.

 ## WORKING  IN PROGRESS